Discover the most loved pubs across Newcastle

 The Lucky Hotel

-There’s plenty of things to love at The Lucky Hotel, from the tasty pub grub and airy courtyard to schmick accommodation and delicious cocktails.
-The inner city venue is also particularly notable as a hub for events – whether you’re playing two-up on Anzac Day, partying at Made on Sunday, or hosting your own shindig at the pub’s stunning function spaces, there’s always fun to be had at the Lucky.
+There are plenty of things to love at The Lucky Hotel, from the tasty pub grub and airy courtyard to schmick accommodation and delicious cocktails.
+The inner-city venue is also particularly notable as a hub for events – whether you’re playing two-up on Anzac Day, partying at Made on Sunday, or hosting your own shindig at the pub’s stunning function spaces, there’s always fun to be had at the Lucky.

 Where: 237 Hunter St, Newcastle

 The balance of the old and the new is what we love about The Oak in Tighes Hill.
-Recently renovated by publican Andrew Dunne (AKA Dunny), The Oak has retained its old-school, local feel while adding some fresh additions, including a small but tasty food menu, live music, and a quality selection of wine and beer.
-Dunny has injected The Oak with some much-needed fresh air, transforming it into a friendly, quirky, and laid-back pub.
+Recently undergoing renovations, The Oak has retained its old-school, local feel while adding some fresh additions, including a small but tasty food menu, live music, and a quality selection of wine and beer.

 Where: 207 Maitland Rd, Tighes Hill